 What is GDPR?

 GDPR or the General Data Protection Regulation is a new set of laws aimed at enhancing the protection of EU citizens’ personal data and increasing the obligations of organizations to deal with that data in transparent and secure ways.
 The GDPR applies not only to EU-based businesses but also to any business that stores or processes data of EU citizens.
-The GDPR goes into effect on May 25th, 2018.
+The GDPR went into effect on May 25th, 2018.

 DISCLAIMER: This article is not legal advice for your company to use in complying with EU data privacy laws like the GDPR.
 Instead, it provides background information to help you better understand how the GDPR affects you.
 This legal information is not the same as legal advice, where an attorney applies the law to your specific circumstances, so we insist that you consult an attorney if you’d like advice on your interpretation of this information or its accuracy.
 In a nutshell, you may not rely on this article as legal advice, nor as a recommendation of any particular legal understanding.